 We strongly recommend enabling authentication right away.
 There are some situations where certain users don’t enable authentication, such as instances where the server is in a LAN not directly exposed to the Internet, and is only accessible via VPN etc., but in most cases, authentication should be enabled.
 So let’s do that right away.

-- Click on the Options link on the top right corner of the web interface
+- Click on the Options link on the top bar of the web interface

-- You will now be presented with a screen full of options.
-Click on the “System” tab
+- You will now be presented with a sidebar full of options.
+Click on the “System” link

 - The relevant portions to change are marked in red above